 Due Diligence in Real Estate Transactions

-Commercial and residential transactions have different customs and practices when it comes to inspecting the property, conducting due diligence, and considering whether the transaction is desirable or advisable for buyers.
-All buyers of real estate in Oklahoma should conduct sufficient due diligence because it is highly unlikely that an Oklahoma court will reverse or undo a real estate transaction once closed.
+Commercial and residential transactions have different customs and practices.
+They differ in property inspections, conducting due diligence, and considering whether the transaction is desirable or advisable for buyers.
+All buyers of real estate in Oklahoma should conduct sufficient due diligence on each transaction.
+It is highly unlikely that an Oklahoma court will reverse or rescind a real estate transaction once it has closed.

-Usually the parties must be under contract before due diligence may begin.
+Usually, the parties must be under contract before due diligence may begin.
 Otherwise, the buyer may waste money conducting property due diligence that otherwise would not need to be spent.
-Additionally, pre-contract physical inspection due diligence could cause the seller to have liability if there is an accident or injury on the premises.
-If due diligence is allowed to begin before purchase and sale agreement is signed, the parties should agree to basic non-disclosure language.
+Pre-contract physical inspection due diligence could cause the seller to have liability in cases of accident or injury.
+If due diligence begins before a contract is signed, the parties should agree to basic non-disclosure language.

 There are three primary types of real estate transactions during which due diligence should be conducted: commercial transactions, residential transactions, and auctions or sheriff sales.
 Each type of transaction is unique and buyers should obtain as much information as possible before agreeing to buy these properties.